 For the youngest children, the first year of the Lovaas Program involves therapists working with children at home for at least 40 hours per week.
-These sessions focus on teaching basic learning skills – for example, following simple instructions and imitation.
+These sessions focus on helping children learn basic skills for learning – for example, following simple instructions and imitation.
 They also focus on reducing behaviour that gets in the way of learning – for example, aggressive behaviour.

 In later years children learn more complex skills, including verbal communication, interactive play and cooperation, reading and writing.
 They learn these skills in settings other than the home – for example, at preschool.
 The intensity of the Program is gradually reduced.

-The Lovaas Program is based on Applied Behaviour Analysis (ABA), which is generally seen as an effective approach to working with autistic children.
-High-quality research shows that the ABA approach has positive effects on the behaviour of autistic children.
+The Lovaas Program is based on Applied Behaviour Analysis (ABA), which is an effective approach for helping autistic children learn skills.
+Quality research shows that ABA can have positive effects on autistic children’s communication, cognitive and behaviour skills.

-It’s worth noting that there’s some controversy about ABA.
-Some people in the autistic community feel that ABA sometimes aims to stop behaviour like flapping or stimming, which can be calming or enjoyable for autistic people.
+- Some autistic people feel that ABA programs sometimes aim to stop behaviour like flapping or stimming, which can be calming or enjoyable for autistic people.

 Who practises the Lovaas Program?

 Practitioners can include trained therapists, teachers, volunteers and parents.
-It’s important to note that professionals using the Lovaas Program need to have had appropriate training.
+It’s important to note that professionals using the Lovaas Program must have appropriate training.
 This can sometimes make it difficult to find suitably qualified therapists.